CxELabs/M365HOL/instructions.md

     >:warning: As this operation can take up to 24h, your instructor will provide you access to another environment to review the alerts for the threat detection lab.

 :warning: In addition to enabling auditing in Office 365, some applications like Exchange Online require extra configuration.
-After enabling auditing at the Office 365 level, we have to enable auditing at the mailbox level.
+After enabling auditing at the Office 365 level, we have to enable auditing at the mailBox level.
 We will perform this configuration before going to the labs.

 1. [] On Client01, open PowerShell.